open-contracting/standard/docs/schema/merging.md

 At each release, the agency also updates the record, which combines all the releases to date.
 In the final record:

 * The compiled release contains all the information about the opportunity and awards, using the same schema as a release.
-* The versioned release makes it easy to see how the description and total estimated value changed over time.
+* The versioned release makes it easy to see how the description and estimated value changed over time.

 ```{jsoninclude} ../examples/merging/merge-tender-1.json
 :jsonpointer: /releases